gridgrid/grid/README.md

 Puts a link over the cell at row 1 col 2 that doesn’t move with the scroll (why you would do this is questionable but it's just an example).

-You can do more complicated things like render
+You can do more complicated things like render directives: (requires grid-angular-adapter)

 **angular directive decorator**
 ``` javascript